salrashid123/grpc-cert-provider/README.md

 * `A)`:  `IdentityOptions.IdentityProvider`

-With this you need to acquire the TPM based certificate directly before initializing an advancedtls module
+With this, simply provide the basic tpm-based key and initialize the advancedtls module.

 the specific implementation here is loaded using